mlabs-haskell/lambda-buffers/docs/typescript.md

 ## Sum types
 The types `Author`, `Reviewer`, and `RichContent` have been declared as sum types in the LambdaBuffers schema using the `sum` keyword.

-In general, sum types are mapped to a [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) in TypeScript and follows the additional following rules.
+In general, sum types are mapped to a [union type](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) in TypeScript and with the additional following rules.
 Given a LambdaBuffers' sum type as follows

 ```purescript